sbeen1840/BE-google-trend-rank/README.md

 Install the required libraries by running pip install -r requirements.txt in the terminal.

-Replace the placeholder in the script with your Google Trends API key.

 Update the keywords in the CSV file.

 Run the script by typing python main.py in the terminal.

-Access the data by visiting http://localhost:5000 in your web browser.
+Access the data by visiting `http://localhost:5000` in your web browser.

 ## 🔎 Usage Example
 Suppose you have a CSV file containing the following keywords:

 |1|2|3|4|5|
 |---|---|---|---|---|
 |JAVA| java|